MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 28. Remain logged into **LON-CL1** with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.

-### ‎Task 3 - Enable Information Rights Management for SharePoint Online
+### Task 3 - Enable Information Rights Management for SharePoint Online

 In this task, you will turn on Information Rights Management (IRM) for SharePoint Online.